 The Group uses valuation techniques utilizing inputs that are unobservable in the market when assessing the fair value of financial instruments.
-Fair value calculated based on valuation techniques utilizing unobservable inputs is subject to assumptions such as reasonable base rate and selection of calculation model.
 Unobservable inputs may be affected by the uncertainty over future economic conditions, which may have a material impact on the consolidated financial statements in the subsequent reporting periods.
 Details of valuation techniques and inputs used in determining fair values of financial instruments are described in Note 32 "Fair values of financial instruments".

-(5) Early application of standards and interpretations
+(6) Early application of standards and interpretations

-There are no standards and interpretations early applied from the fiscal year ended March 31, 2021.
+There are no standards and interpretations early applied from the fiscal year ended March 31, 2020.